-According to Landscape Design Sydney, outdoor design is not just about landscaping the garden; it is about creating an area that you can use just as much as something to be admired.
+According to Space Designs, outdoor design is not just about landscaping the garden; it is about creating an area that you can use just as much as something to be admired.
 The latest trend is to build an outdoor alfresco area along with any landscaping.
 In fact, this outdoor area is encompassed within the whole and the finishing touches are the kind of outdoor furniture you choose for this area.

 You’ve already decided on the kind of outdoor area you want, with the floor, overhead covering, lighting and other details.
 The alfresco furniture is an important finishing touch that must meet certain requirements too.